yunjooh/psm-with-gain-score/README.md

 # PSM With Gain Score

 This repository contains the R scripts used to study how self‑reported EdTech use relates to middle‑school achievement gains (Korean, Math, English).
-The workflow combines propensity score matching (PSM) with gain‑score difference‑in‑differences (DID) models and supporting assumption checks.
+The workflow combines propensity score matching (PSM) with gain‑score analysis models and supporting assumption checks.

 ## Repository Structure